library(palmerpenguins)

 #> penguins, penguins_raw11 Data frames

-A data frame is a list where every element is a vector of the same length.
-That is the entire definition.
-Chapter 8 showed that lists hold anything; a data frame constrains that freedom to equal-length columns.
-Once you see this, subsetting, column operations, and the entire tidyverse make sense.
-The idea is older than R: Edgar Codd’s 1970 paper at IBM defined relations as sets of tuples, each row a tuple of typed values.
-R’s data frames, SQL tables, pandas DataFrames, and Spark datasets are all descendants of that same relational algebra.
+That structure is the data frame: a list where every element is a vector of the same length.
+Lists hold anything; a data frame constrains that freedom to equal-length columns, and once you see this, subsetting, column operations, and the entire tidyverse make sense.
+The idea predates R by decades: Edgar Codd’s 1970 paper at IBM defined relations as sets of tuples, each row a typed record, and R’s data frames, SQL tables, pandas DataFrames, and Spark datasets all descend from that same relational algebra.

 11.1 A list of equal-length vectors